Code-Institute-Submissions/artontray-PROJECT3/README.md

   ### Future Features

-As a Future Features, it could be interesting for the user to choose himself the range of number to guess...
+As a Future Features:
+- It could be interesting for the user to choose himself the range of number to guess...
+- It could be interesting to register the email adress of the User also.
+So when his position changes into the tab score he can receive a email as, for example :
+        `Dear Damien, a User called John has registered a better Time on Level Hard at "Le Juste Prix" Game.
+Join Now!`

 [Back to top](<#contents>)